leonitousconforti/tinyburg/nix/README.md

 # The local development stack

-One command brings up Postgres and every service that talks to it:
+One command brings up every service and the Postgres each one owns:

 ```sh
 nix run .#dev